Grunewald (locality)

-Grunewald ([ˈɡʁuːnəˌvalt]) is a locality (Ortsteil) within the Berlin borough (Bezirk) of Charlottenburg-Wilmersdorf.
-Famous for the homonymous forest, until 2001 administrative reform it was part of the former district of Wilmersdorf.
+Grunewald ([ˈɡʁuːnəˌvalt]) is a locality within the Berlin borough of Charlottenburg-Wilmersdorf.
+Until 2001 administrative reform it was part of the former district of Wilmersdorf.

-Next to Lichterfelde West, Dahlem and Westend, it is part of the affluent Berlin "Villenbogen", a row of 19th century suburbs completely made up of mansions.
+Grunewald forest lies partly within the locality and is Berlin's largest green area.
+Next to Lichterfelde West, Dahlem and Westend, it is part of the affluent Berlin "Villenbogen", a row of suburbs completely made up of 19th century mansions.

 Geography

 The locality is situated in the western side of the city and is separated from Spandau by the river Havel.
 It borders with the localities of Westend, Halensee, Schmargendorf, Wilhelmstadt, Gatow (both in Spandau district), Nikolassee, Zehlendorf and Dahlem (all three in Steglitz-Zehlendorf district).
-The Grunewald forest is 10 km away from Berlin-Mitte (Germany's capital).
+The Grunewald forest is 10 km away from Berlin-Mitte.